-CYP Asthma Capability Framework Tiers Tier Level of care Example profession Knowledge and skills 1 Signposting Social care Education staff Childcare providers Leaders of children's clubs GP receptionists Health Care Assistants Basic awareness of asthma, its management, inhaler use and basic modifiable risk factors.
+CYP Asthma Capability Framework Tiers

+Tier Level of care Example profession Knowledge and skills 1 Signposting Social care Education staff Childcare providers Leaders of children's clubs GP receptionists Health Care Assistants Health visitors Basic awareness of asthma, its management, inhaler use and basic modifiable risk factors.
 Able to signpost families to resources.
-2 Supporting prescribed care Practice, School, Community and ward nurses Health visitors Community pharmacist AHPs Ambulance staff Greater understanding of the principles of asthma management and able to deliver prescribed care both routinely and in an emergency.
-Able to view asthma as a chronic condition and identify risk factors for poor control 3 Assessment and prescribing of care General Practitioners Emergency department doctors Paediatricians Doctors in training Nurses with a special interest Clinical pharmacist Able to diagnose, assess and manage acute and chronic asthma.
-Able to address the factors that contribute to poor control 4 Assessment and prescribing for the more difficult to treat asthmas Paediatricians with special interest Advanced nurse practitioners In depth knowledge of asthma and the differentials and able to diagnose, assess and manage the more difficult to treat asthmatic.
+2 Supporting prescribed care Practice, School, Community and ward nurses Community pharmacist AHPs Ambulance staff Greater understanding of the principles of asthma management and able to deliver prescribed care both routinely and in an emergency.
+Able to view asthma as a chronic condition and identify risk factors for poor control 3 Assessment and recommending or prescribing of care General Practitioners Emergency department doctors Paediatricians Doctors in training Nurses with special interest, eg practice nurses, asthma specialist nurses Clinical pharmacist Able to diagnose, assess and manage acute and chronic asthma.
+Able to address the factors that contribute to poor control Nurses with special interest, eg practice nurses, asthma specialist nurses 4 Assessment and prescribing for the more difficult to treat asthmas Paediatricians with special interest Advanced nurse practitioners In depth knowledge of asthma and the differentials and able to diagnose, assess and manage the more difficult to treat asthmatic.
 Able to work with wider teams to support all aspects of management and transition 5 Managing the difficult and severe asthmas Tertiary paediatricianAHP member of the asthma MDT Specialist knowledge and skills to diagnose, assess and manage the most severe and difficult to treat asthmatics